Everyone's experiences were different and the intensity of the hallucinations also varied from person to person.

 It’s called ICU delirium.
 Some people feel things are being done to them like being buried alive or having legs and arms amputated. u/alponch16.
 I had ICU delirium and had the most intense and horrifying delusions.
 I didn’t know a mind could go to such dark places, but mine did and it scared me half to death.
 It has taken months to get some of what I thought I was experiencing out of my head.
 One time I had visitors and my niece was holding my hand and massaging it and I remember having a delusion that she was breaking all the bones in my hand.
 I could have sworn on a bible at that time that it happened.
 So bizarre. u/Colouroutsidethelines

 I was told I was in a medically induced coma for 6 days.
-I remember having lucid dreams that were super psychedelic and terrifying, because a part of me knew this wasn't real and was desperate to wake up.
+I remember having lucid dreams that were super psychedelic and terrifying because a part of me knew this wasn't real and was desperate to wake up.
 When I finally did, I had crazy hallucinations.
-I was convinced I rode a blimp, had butterflies land in my eyes, and that a team of hitmen were trying to steal my meds.
-I hallucinated children playing in the room next to mine, when there wasn't a room next to mine.
+I was convinced I rode a blimp, had butterflies land in my eyes, and that a team of hitmen was trying to steal my meds.
+I hallucinated children playing in the room next to mine when there wasn't a room next to mine.
 It was a window, and police lights would trick me.
-I was convinced that there was a drop panel behind my bed leading to the sewer system, and thats how the hitmen were stealing my meds.
+I was convinced that there was a drop panel behind my bed leading to the sewer system, and that's how the hitmen were stealing my meds.
 I was also convinced that the doctors had special devices that made me fly.
-Yeah, mushrooms aint got sh*t on comas. -stryker2279
+Yeah, mushrooms ain't got sh*t on comas. -stryker2279